 This plan also is great if you are in a hurry.
 You can complete a full workout in just 20 minutes twice a week.
 Work up to this gradually to avoid injury.

 If you like cardiovascular exercise, focus on short bursts of high-intensity activity.
 Research studies show that few people lose weight by spending an hour on a treadmill or elliptical machine.
 Lifting heavy weights, and short sprints that make you breathless helps you lose weight best.
 For most people, this is less than 90 seconds, after which, you should walk until you catch your breath and do it again!
 You'll be done in 20 minutes.

 And, as always check with your health-care professional before starting any exercise program and get help using equipment properly to avoid injury.

 Absolutely!
-The best way to prevent prediabetes are to
+The best way to prevent prediabetes includes the following:

 If you had gestational diabetes, you may want to pay special attention to adopting the habits discussed in this article.